 In the process of adaptability analysis, enterprise top management should be based on the determination of internal and external variables, using leverage, inhibitory, vulnerability, and problematic four basic concepts to analyze this model.

 - Leverage (S + O).
 Leverage effects arise when internal and external opportunities are consistent and adaptive to one another.
-In this situation, companies can use their internal advantages to pick up external opportunities and fully integrate opportunities and advantages.
+In this situation, companies can use their internal strengths to pick up external opportunities and fully integrate opportunities and strengths.
 However, opportunities are often fleeting, so companies must sharply capture opportunities and seize the opportunity to seek greater development.

 - Inhibitory (W + O).
 Inhibiting means impeding, preventing, influencing and controlling.
-When the opportunities provided by the environment are not suited to the internal resource advantages of the company, or cannot be overlapped with each other, the advantages of the enterprise will no longer be realized.
-In this situation, companies need to provide and add certain resources to promote the transformation of internal resources and disadvantages into advantages to cater to or adapt to external opportunities.
+When the opportunities provided by the environment are not suited to the internal resource advantages of the company, or cannot be overlapped with each other, the strengths of the enterprise will no longer be realized.
+In this situation, companies need to provide and add certain resources to promote the transformation of internal resources and weaknesses into strengths to cater to or adapt to external opportunities.

 - Vulnerability (S + T).
-Vulnerability means the decrease or decrease in the degree or intensity of advantages.
-When environmental conditions pose a threat to the company’s strengths, the advantages cannot be fully exerted and ending up with a fragile situation.
+Vulnerability means the decrease or decrease in the degree or intensity of strengths.
+When environmental conditions pose a threat to the company’s strengths, the strengths cannot be fully exerted and ending up with a fragile situation.
 In this situation, companies must overcome the threats to take advantage of them.

 - Problematic (W + T).
 When the company’s internal weaknesses and corporate external threats meet, companies face severe challenges.
 If they are not properly handled, they may directly threaten the survival of the company.